jruwaard/aph_ema_handbook/docs/R.md

 ```

 The `tidyverse` contains a package called `haven`, which allows you to read and
-write SPSS datafiles (.sav files).
+write SPSS data files (.sav files).
 This is very convenient.
 You don't have to
 convert all your SPSS data to csv files.
 See `?read_spss` to learn how to import
 an SPSS-file (or use the data import wizard, by choosing `File > Import
 Dataset > From SPSS`, in RStudio's top-right pane).